A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Role of XAI on Security Issues of Network Layer

 \subsubsection{Summary}

 Security is a vital component for SDN and NFV-based backhaul traffic monitoring.
 Better network optimization, architectural enhancements, and security enhancements are envisaged in future research in B5G networks.
 AI/ML-based systems to identify common attacks such as viruses, MITM, replay attacks, and DoS attacks will also be applied in the core and backhaul parts of the networks.
-To avoid backhaul bottlenecks, balance the load, and measure the overall performance of resilience in backhaul networks, interpretable AI/ML models are more beneficial than black-box models.
+Interpretable AI/ML models are more beneficial than black-box models in avoiding backhaul bottlenecks, balancing the load, and measuring the overall performance of resilience in backhaul networks.
+We have also summarised the details of this section in Table. \ref{tab:network_layer_table}